 What did you like best about Seaclusion?

 I’m 6ft 3in.
 Sunreef builds their boats with a lot of freeboard.
 If you put the two boats side by side, the Sunreef boat is about 4ft higher.
 So in the salon, you have a 3-meter high ceiling, and when you step down into the cabins, you have excellent headroom.
 So, I was not ducking at any time!
-Similarly, it’s pretty high on the Lagoon, but it’s not as high as the Sunreef.
+Similarly, it’s pretty high on the Lagoon but not as high as the Sunreef.

 The flybridge had a lot of volume, very spacious – we had a cocktail party up there with 14 people.
 You were very comfortable in that space.
 So the headroom and the flybridge were outstanding features.
 And because the galley is down below, you have a big salon area.
 Even with seven guests and three crew, it never seemed crowded.
 So we felt very comfortable.